The curse is lifted

 These findings would not be remarkable but for the fact that Josephus used words like “chosen,” “sent,” “messenger,” “minister” and “inspired” in reference to himself.
 It is clear that Josephus utilized numerous literary and rhetorical devices to elevate himself.
 Did he also do so to distinguish himself from Jesus who is one of the reasons Josephus rewrote sacred scriptures?

 Josephus was not averse to mentioning angels in his rewriting of sacred history.
 He did so when he discussed the fallen angels who married women producing a race of giants.
-He also mentioned angels in discussing the stories of Sodom and Gomorrah, Hagar, Jacob wrestling with the angel and Balaam the talking mule.
-As noted earlier, he did omit the reference to Gabriel in discussing Daniel.
-Of these examples, and I am sure I missed a few, the most interesting is probably the story of Balaam (Ant.
-4.111).
+He also mentioned angels in discussing the stories of

 One Greek phrase of particular interest is πνεῦμα κυρίου translated as “spirit of the Lord.”
 This Greek phrase appears in Isaiah 61:1 and throughout the Septuagint, Luke 4:18, Acts 5:9; 8:39, 1 Cor.
 3:17-18 but no where else in the NT.
 This Greek phrase does not appear in the writings of Josephus but on eight occasions Josephus does use “divine spirit.”
-Attempting to ascertain why πνεῦμα κυρίουdoes not appear in Josephus or more frequently in the NT may be related to the Two Powers in Heaven controversy (or the binitarian heresy) which Matthew and Mark avoided by deleting πνεῦμα κυρίου from their rewriting of Luke.
+Attempting to ascertain why πνεῦμα κυρίουdoes not appear in Josephus or more frequently in the NT may be related to the Two Powers in Heaven controversy (or the binitarian heresy) which Matthew and Mark avoided by deleting πνεῦμα κυρίου from their rewriting of Luke.

 Josephus did likewise and included “divine spirit” on eight occasions thereby implicitly acknowledging that he too was avoiding πνεῦμα κυρίου.
 Josephus regularly omitted references to the divine spirit.
 Therefore his first three references to the divine spirit which occur in his rewriting of the story of Balaam probably deserve a separate article.

 Then Jeremiah stated: “Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant which I made with their fathers when I took them by the hand to bring them out of the land of Egypt, my covenant which they broke, though I was their husband, says the LORD.
-But this is the covenant which I will make with the house of Israel after those days, says the LORD: I will put my law within them, and I will write it upon their hearts; and I will be their God, and they shall be my people.
-And no longer shall each man teach his neighbor and each his brother, saying, ‘Know the LORD,’ for they shall all know me, from the least of them to the greatest, says the LORD; for I will forgive their iniquity, and I will remember their sin no more.”
-In the Second Temple period, Passover became the occasion of the annual renewal of the covenant.
+But this is the covenant which I will make with the house of

 The followers of Jesus believed He was the Messiah who established the new covenant promised by Jeremiah with His people, all of which is recorded in the writings of Luke and Paul.
-The Qumran community also understood itself as the fulfillment of the Jeremian promise to Israel that after the exile God shall turn again in mercy to his people and renew the covenant made with the patriarchs.
-Both Qumran and followers of Jesus made use of the concept of a new covenant which allowed them to redefine the community of the people of God.
-Serge Ruzer has suggested that the idea of the remission of sins to those belonging to the covenant community is a prominent feature of the Jeremihan promise of the new covenant.
+The Qumran community also understood itself as the fulfillment of the Jeremian promise to

 The unknown author of The Epistle of Barnabas made a radical conclusion based upon his interpretation of the golden calf incident.
 When Moses “cast the two tables from his hands” because the Israelites had turned to idols, they lost the covenant.